getkub/PromptForge/docs/user-guide/README.md

 ## Next Steps

-- Read [Basic Usage](basic-usage.md) to get started
-- Explore the [Prompt System](prompt-system.md) to understand how prompts work
+- Read [Prompt System](prompt-system.md) to understand how prompts work
-- Check [Configuration](configuration.md) for customization options
+- Check the [Examples](../examples/README.md) section for practical use cases
-- See [Advanced Usage](advanced-usage.md) for more complex scenarios